appcelerator-developer-relations/appc-sample-ti500/docs/WatchSession.md

 * Document code, also Watch part
 * Add complication to Watch App sample and demo `transferCurrentComplication()`
 * Add glance to the Watch App sample
+* Check if (interactive) notifications still work as the storyboards are now (empty)

 ## QUESTIONS
 * Can you add a WatchOS template to an app via Studio?
-* How does it work with (generating) Watch App icons?
+* How does it work with (generating) Watch App icons?q